HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 3/US02/01.requirements-engineering/US002-requirements.md

     * industry nameID
     * a X coordinate
     * a Y coordinate
+    * availabilityYear
+    * suppliedCargo
+    * demandedCargo

 * Selected data:
     * a map
-    * an industry available in the list
+    * an industry sector available in the list

 **Output Data:**

-* Success or insuccess of the operation
+* Success or insuccess of operations
 * Details of the industry placed in the map

 ### 1.6.
 System Sequence Diagram (SSD)